Crescentville, Philadelphia: Churches

 Crescentville is also home to many small Protestant churches.
-Crescentville United Methodist is the oldest of these, located on Sentner Street, it was founded in 1920 just as the neighborhood was taking shape.
-Also located here is the Crescentville Baptist Church which started out in the 1930s in the basement of the old bank building on the Northeast corner of Rising Sun And Cheltenham Avenues, later moving to a Carriage house of the Former Tansey Estate and finally to its present location on Godfrey Avenue.
+Crescentville United Methodist is the oldest of these, located on Sentner Street.
+It was founded in 1920 just as the neighborhood was taking shape.
+Also located here is the Crescentville Baptist Church, which started out in the 1930s in the basement of the old bank building on the northeastern corner of Rising Sun And Cheltenham Avenues, later moving to a carriage house of the former Tansey estate, and finally to its present location on Godfrey Avenue.

-Crescentville has two Catholic churches serving the neighborhood; St. William's Parish serves the larger majority of the community, while St. Ambrose Parish serves a portion of the lower end below Godfrey Avenue/Allengrove Street.
-Combined parish population is over 9,000.
-St William School closed in 2012 and their students attend Presentation BVM School or St. Cecilia School, St. Ambrose School closed in 2006 and their students now attend St. Martin of Tours Parish School in Oxford Circle.
+Crescentville has two Catholic churches serving the neighborhood; St. William's Parish, located in Lawncrest, serves the larger majority of the community, while St. Ambrose Parish serves a portion of the lower end below Godfrey Avenue/Allengrove Street.
+These churches have a combined parish population iof over 9,000.
+St. William School closed in 2012, and their students attend Presentation BVM School or St. Cecilia School, St. Ambrose School closed in 2006 and their students now attend St. Martin of Tours Parish School in Oxford Circle.

-Just north of Comly Street is the location of the former Wentz Farm Reservoir.
-This reservoir was used by the City of Philadelphia until the late 1930s when it was dismantled and the land given over to the Recreation Dept. It was built on the property of Wentz Farm, hence the name.
-When thoughts were given to use of the land, it was decided to build a single Recreation center to serve both Crescentville and the neighboring Lawndale Community, hence the name LAWN-CREST came to be.
+Just north of Comly Street is the location of the former Wentz Farm reservoir.
+This reservoir was used by the City of Philadelphia until the late 1930s, when it was dismantled and the land given over to the Recreation Department.
+It was built on the property of Wentz Farm, hence the name.
+When thoughts were given to use of the land, it was decided to build a single recreation center to serve both Crescentville and the neighboring Lawndale Community, hence the name LAWN-CREST came to be.
 Later, the Free Library of Philadelphia built its LAWN-CREST Branch next door to the Rec.
 Center.
 Located on the far NW Corner of this plot of ground is the Engine 64 Firehouse and Police Station building, built in 1924.
 The police station was closed in the 1960s, and now houses the department of L&I, while Engine 64 still is in daily use.